-We are exploiting covalent chemistry to target recurrent cancer-causing lysine mutations.
-We design and synthesize electrophilic small molecules that specifically target the lysine mutations that cancers depend on.
-This approach offers a therapeutic angle for addressing oncogenic gain-of-function mutations while mitigating adverse effects on healthy tissue.
+We are exploiting covalent chemistry to target disease-causing lysine mutations, such as in cancer and immune disorders.
+We design and synthesize electrophilic small molecules that specifically target the lysine mutations that drive pathology.
+This approach offers a therapeutic angle for addressing gain-of-function mutations while mitigating adverse effects on healthy tissue.

 Novel modalities for drug discovery